 Sunflowers bring happiness with their big, bright flowers, but they can also cause congestion for those who are allergic.
 The massive flowers steadily release more and more pollen over time as the bloom continues to mature.
 The best way for allergy sufferers to enjoy sunflowers is at a distance.

 African violets are not known for high pollen loads.
 They trigger sneezing, watery eyes, and runny noses in another way.
 The leaves are covered with tiny hairs that collect copious amounts of dust, which is one of the most common allergens.
 If you love them and want to avoid the negative effects, you could wipe down the leaves with a damp towel a few times each week.
 But there’s no need to give an added chore along with a gift.

 Weeping fig is one of the most popular houseplants because it looks great and is easy to grow.
 It’s also one of the worst allergen offenders.
 It is a member of the Ficus genus, which those with latex sensitivity should avoid.
 Plus, these popular foliage plants capture lots of dust which, along with tiny particles of leaves, bark, and sap, combine to reduce air quality for allergy sufferers.

-When special occasions arise, you may wonder if roses are bad for allergies.
+When special occasions arise, it’s always better to choose allergy-friendly plants instead.
+You may wonder if roses are bad for allergies.
 In fact, roses are some of the more allergy-friendly flowers.
 Other flowers with a lower likelihood of inducing allergy include cacti, orchids, pollen-free lilies, and carnations.
 Foliage plants for allergy sufferers include Dracaena, Pothos, and Sansevieria.
 Green is always good when it comes time to give a gift.
 Be sure to avoid high-allergen plants and stay on the safe side.